matthewmuccio/GoogleCloudHelloWorld/README.md

 # GoogleCloudHelloWorld
-A simple Hello World web application (Flask) that is deployed on Google Cloud App Engine.
+A simple Hello World web application (Flask) that would be deployed on Google Cloud App Engine.